 - Know how much fluid you can drink.
 Each day, fill a pitcher with that amount of water.
 If you drink another fluid during the day, such as coffee, pour an equal amount of water out of the pitcher.
 When the pitcher is empty, you're done drinking for the day.

-- Remember that soups and foods that are liquid at room temperature, such as gelatin dessert (for example, Jell-O) and ice cream, count as fluids.
+- Remember that soups and foods that are liquid at room temperature count as fluids.
+These include ice, gelatin, ice pops, and ice cream.

 - Count the liquid in canned fruits and vegetables as part of your daily intake, or drain them well before serving.